 He was soon whisked away by the sewadars.
 Videos showed his body lying on the ground within the Golden Temple premises with a crowd around it, congratulating each other.

-Punjab Deputy Chief Minister Sukhjinder Singh Randhawa and other newspapers as saying that the man had entered the premises around 11 am on Saturday and stayed on till evening.
+Punjab Deputy Chief Minister Sukhjinder Singh Randhawa has been quoted by The Indian Express and other newspapers as saying that the man had entered the premises around 11 am on Saturday and stayed on till evening.
 He even took a nap outside the Akal Takht within the complex.

 Randhawa has called the ‘sacrilege attempt’ a “conspiracy”.